etho2183/peng_data_minimization/README.md

 - 'useDelays': bool -> add random delays to each coordinate.
 After the delay, it gets sent to server
 ---> WARNING: using random delays might break the order of the coordinates.
 If your service relies on ordered packets and you want to apply temporal obfuscation, consider sending at fixed times
 - 'maxDelay': num -> highest possible delay in minutes
-- 'sendingTimes': [num, num, ...] -> times of day in minutes since midnight at which all buffered data should be sent to a server
+- 'sendingTimes': [num, num, ...] -> times of day in minutes since midnight at which all buffered data should be sent to a server.
+The list needs to be sorted so that the smallest value it at front.
 ---> WARNING: since no actual storage takes place, terminating the application will lead to loss of all buffered data

 ### Decentralized identity obfuscation (not implemented)